ESPN College Football: Typical games

 ESPN's Saturdays during the regular season begin at 9:00 AM ET with College GameDay, a three-hour live show that previews the day's games.
 This counts down to the first set of games for the day, which begin at noon ET on ABC, ESPN, and ESPN2.
 Another set of games will begin across those three networks around 3:30 PM, including an SEC game on ABC.
 At the conclusion of the second game, Saturday Night Football on ABC games are presented each Saturday evening starting at 7:30 p.m. during the college football regular season, which has been the case since 2017.
 College Football Saturday Primetime starts around 7:00, as does another game on ESPN2.
 Late-night games begin on ESPN and ESPN2 around 10:30 ET, in prime time on the west coast.

 Modelo Kickoff Week is the first weekend of the college football season.
 Games include the Aflac Kickoff Game, Duke's Mayo Classic, and other non-conference action.
 One game will air on ABC on Sunday night, and a second game will air on ESPN on Labor Day night.
 After the first week of the college football season, the NFL season begins, and so these windows are filled with NBC's Sunday Night Football and ESPN's Monday Night Football, respectively.

 During the season, ESPN will designate one of its games as the Dr. Pepper Championship Drive Game of the Week.
-Typically featuring matchups of ranked opponents or compelling games (onference or non-conference), these are typically featured for games on ABC or ESPN.
+Typically featuring matchups of ranked opponents or compelling games (conference or non-conference), these are typically featured for games on ABC or ESPN.

 Dr. Pepper Championship Week always features the MAC Championship Game and Sun Belt Conference Football Championship Game on ESPN, while the ACC Championship Game, SEC Championship Game, Big 12 Championship Game, and American Conference Football Championship Game are shown on ABC.
 Previously it has featured the WAC Championship Game, the C-USA Championship Game, and the Pac-12 Championship game every other year from 2013 to 2017 on ESPN, and from 2019 to 2023 on ABC.

 The ESPN family of networks air the Division I FCS conference playoffs as well as the Division II and III championship games.

 ESPN and ABC air the bulk of the bowl games, branded as ‘‘Capital One Bowl Mania’’ (formerly "Capital One Bowl Week", which contrary to its name extended to well over two calendar weeks because of the huge number of bowls, many created by ESPN's own event division, the networks air).

 Through the network's online arms and ESPN+, the ESPN networks cover the breadth of almost all levels of college football.